 The University of Oxford and its constituent colleges intend to be open to all students for the 2020-21 Academic Year.

-Similarly, the Bodleian Library has announced its intention to reopen in July 2020, well in advance of the Michaelmas Term.
+Similarly, the Bodleian Library opened July 2020, well in advance of the Michaelmas Term.

 Public Health England Guidance